eberhlor/Abgabe-Car-price-prediction/documentation.md

 The NLP block fulfils two distinct roles in the pipeline: (1) structured entity extraction from unstructured German text using a carefully engineered system prompt with explicit field definitions, enum constraints, and defaults; (2) contextual price explanation that incorporates both vehicle attributes and the CV model's identified label to produce a model-specific, factually grounded explanation.
 The separation of the two prompt functions (`extract_preferences` vs. `generate_explanation_cv`) and the use of JSON mode with programmatic validation (`_parse_json`) demonstrate a production-grade NLP integration.

 See [`app.py`, functions `extract_preferences()`, `generate_explanation_text()`, `generate_explanation_cv()`](https://github.com/eberhlor/Abgabe-Car-price-prediction/blob/main/Abgabe/app.py)

+---

+## Note on Missing Files

+Due to its file size, `car_model.pkl` was not uploaded to the GitHub repository.
+It can be found under the Hugging Face deployment: https://huggingface.co/spaces/eberhlor/Abgabe-Car-Price-Prediction